 Marketers tend to focus a lot of energy on Millennials.
-Their lives are deconstructed on many different levels, and there’s research to be found on anything ranging from their brand loyalty to their trust in user-generated content and their stance on social issues.
+Their lives are deconstructed on many different levels, and there’s research to be found on anything ranging from their top brand attributes to their influence on B2B purchases.
 Those analyses are all helpful in their own right, but – stepping back to the big picture for a moment – how many of these prized individuals are there in the US?
 The latest data out from the Census Bureau gives a sense of how large this coveted demographic is.

 Nevertheless, things being the way they are, marketers and researchers often look at age groups.
 So here’s a reference list of some commonly used age brackets and their corresponding population estimates and population shares as of July 1st, 2015.

 Interested in a specific age or more detailed figures by group?
 Visit the interactive chart below and use the tooltips for exact figures, or download the Excel spreadsheet at the top of this article – which also provides gender breakdowns for each age – and sum up the specified ranges.
 (Please note that the file will download with a “.xlsx.html” file extension.
 Please remove the “.html” from the extension to enable the file to open correctly.)